JCLEYVA/reading-notes/class201/Class12.md

 **7.How could Chart.js aid your previously created applications visually?**
 "The traditional way of displaying a chart or a graph on a website was to input the data in a third-party software like Excel, generating the chart, taking a screenshot and then adding that to the site.
 While this method may still be relevant in some cases, it certainly has its drawbacks and disadvantages, such as having to generate a new screenshot every time the data changes or not having the ability to generate a chart based on user input". - Digital ink.com

+## Things I would like to know more about